Joint Development Foundation Announces Overture Maps Foundation to Build Interoperable Open Map Data

 Reliable, easy-to-use, and interoperable open map data allows developers to build new map services that leverage the combined contributions of Overture members.

-SAN FRANCISCO – The Linux Foundation, a global nonprofit organization enabling innovation through open source, today announced the formation of the Overture Maps Foundation, a new collaborative effort to develop interoperable open map data as a shared asset that can strengthen mapping services worldwide.
+SAN FRANCISCO. - Joint Development Foundation, an Affiliate of the Linux Foundation, today announced the formation of the Overture Maps Foundation, a new collaborative effort to develop interoperable open map data as a shared asset that can strengthen mapping services worldwide.
 The initiative was founded by Amazon Web Services (AWS), Meta, Microsoft, and TomTom and is open to all communities with a common interest in building open map data.

 Overture’s mission is to enable current and next-generation map products by creating reliable, easy-to-use, and interoperable open map data.
 This interoperable map is the basis for extensibility, enabling companies to contribute their own data.
 Members will combine resources to build map data that is complete, accurate, and refreshed as the physical world changes.
 Map data will be open and extensible by all under an open data license.
 This will drive innovation by enabling a network of communities that create services on top of Overture data.